bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

 As the refactoring described below - even with the provided parts - is still quite difficult as you might get a lot of compilation errors along the way, here's a third alternative:
 Re-do the last lab - the refactoring described in Chapter 08, Designing Classes, again (or for the first time, as a lot of you have missed that part! ) based on this version that already has the Command Hierarchy:
-{{< source path = "your-zuul-command-hierarchy" >}}
+{{< source path = "your-zuul-command-hierarchy" >}}.

-Note that your commands must be built in following the new design.s
+Note that your commands must be built in following the new design!

 ### Overview